amacdougall/alanmacdougall-octopress-blog/source/_posts/2013-02-03-refactoring-to-events.md

 As a front-end developer, I've whipped myself in the forehead more times than I care to count.
 Do that often enough, and you start to get an intuition about things.
-I've got a theory about event handler chains: _keep your decisions close to the user's intent; put your consequences further out._
+I've got a theory about event handling: _make your decisions at the right level of abstraction._

-Maybe that was enough to put a little light bulb over your head.
-Fair enough.
-If not...
+Maybe this is old hat.
+It should have been old hat to me, too, but you can't see how old a hat is when you're wearing it.
+But first let's talk about kinds of events.

 <!-- more -->

 ## Event Types

 Events come in three flavors.

-### Completions

-Sometimes you set a metaphorical wheel spinning, and you want to know when it comes to rest.
-Downloads, uploads, API requests, background jobs of all kinds.
-Maybe an actual wheel.
-Point is, you started it; you just don't know when it's going to end.
-When it's done, you can continue with simple straight-line code.
-I tend to just call these "completion" events.

 ### Notifications